-In NSW, mandatory reporting in relation to the safety and welfare of children and young persons is regulated by the Children and Young Persons (Care and Protection) Act 1998.
+In NSW, mandatory reporting is regulated by the Children and Young Persons (Care and Protection) Act 1998.
 Mandatory reporters are required by law to report suspected child abuse and neglect to government authorities.
 Mandatory reporters include people who deliver welfare services, wholly or partly, to children as part of their professional work or other paid employment, and those in management positions in these services.
-ODPP Witness Assistance Service Officers are covered by this requirement.
+ODPP Witness Assistance Officers are covered by this requirement.

-Another example of a mandatory PID is section 11 of the Independent Commission Against Corruption Act 1988, which requires heads of agencies to report any matter to the Independent Commission Against Corruption which they suspect, on reasonable grounds, may involve corrupt conduct
+Another example of a mandatory PID is section 11 of the Independent Commission Against Corruption Act 1988, which requires heads of agencies to report any matter to the Independent Commission Against Corruption which they suspect, on reasonable grounds, may involve corrupt conduct.